ivadomed/ivadomed/docs/source/installation.rst

             CUDA 10.2 and CUDA 11.1 runtime by default with its respective installation binaries.

-            In case if you're wondering, Ampere-based GPUs (with a `Compute Capability <https://developer.nvidia.com/cuda-gpus>`_
+            In case if you're wondering about CUDA runtime, Ampere-based GPUs (with a `Compute Capability <https://developer.nvidia.com/cuda-gpus>`_
             of 8.x) only work with CUDA>=11.1.
 Although CUDA 11.1 is backward compatible with older hardware, CUDA 10.2 is preferred if available.